songpoemHQ/songpoem.github.io/_pages/index.md

   - title: "Agile yet Affordable"
     description: "We use tools and AI for faster execution saving your time"
     image_name: "songpoem-affordable.png"
-  - title: "Code Quality"
+  - title: "Best Practices"
-    description: "Adhering to industry best practices and standards ensures your projects are built on a foundation of clean, efficient, and scalable code."
+    description: "We adhere to industry standard practices and clean code."
     image_name: "songpoem-Quality-Assurance.jpeg"
   - title: "Open source contributions"
     description: "Our team contributes to open source repositories"